nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 After creating your shortcuts, you would want to use the shortcut to save yourself the trouble of typing the full command.
 This can be done by simply inputting the name of your created shortcut.

-Format: `[SHORTCUTNAME]`
+Format: **`[SHORTCUTNAME]`**

 Example of Usage:

 You have created the shortcut according to the example in the [adding a shortcut](#adding-a-shortcut) section.
-Now all you have to do is input the name of your created shortcut.
+Now, anytime you want to use your shortcut, all you have to do is input its name as shown below:

 ![shortcutUsage.png](images%2FUserGuide%2FshortcutUsage.png)

 #### Viewing a shortcut

-After creating your shortcuts, the `shortcut_view` command can be used to keep track of all your shortcuts.
+After creating your shortcuts, the `shortcut_view` command can also be used to keep track of all your shortcuts.

 Example of Usage:

-Suppose you forgot te shortcuts you have created, and you would like to view all of them.
+Suppose you forgot the shortcuts you have created, and you would like to view all of them.
 To do so, you can use the following command:

 ![shortcutView.png](images%2FUserGuide%2FshortcutView.png)